 Winter Immersion Program

-The Winter Immersion Program invites students to live out a 'faith that does justice' by encountering God’s love in the relationships made along el camino (the way), and living out justice-centered values upon return.
+The Winter Immersion Program (WIP) invites students to live out a 'faith that does justice' by encountering God’s love in the friendships and relationships made in community, and live out solidarity.

 Welcome

-You will build community at weekly community gathers, bond with a small group - familia - for both semesters, learn about the communities you will encounter, immerse on site during Winter Break, reflect on your experiences, and the further work of justice to which you're are called!
+You will build community at weekly community gatherings, bond with your small group - familia - for both semesters, learn about the communities you will encounter, immerse on-site during Winter Break, reflect on your experiences, and the further work of justice to which you're are called!

 Break open the depth of this word with us!
 Encounter means more than meeting someone, it means engaging with someone soul to soul.
 Come see how injustice actually effects people, and then let's do something about it!